 Welcome to Burger Toppings Week 2013.
-Each day this week we'll be presenting a brand new set of burger toppings, all crafted in accordance to The Principles of Topping Burgers, a plan designed to maximize flavor and textural contrasts to provide you with the ultimate burgering experience.
+Each day this week we'll be presenting a brand new set of burger toppings, a plan designed to maximize flavor and textural contrasts to provide you with the ultimate burgering experience.
 Let's jump right in, shall we?

 We all know how seductive a plate of poutine can be, right?
 You know, that Canadian late-night dish of fresh fries smothered with squeaky cheese curds and hot, meaty gravy?
 After a few beers it beckons to you, seduces you.
 A cheese-clad goddess enrobed in gravy, ready to nip your hangover in the bud.
 Heck, even without the beer goggles poutine is a pretty tough mistress to turn away.

 So what happens when your poutine employs her crafty wiles on an unsuspecting burger?